shixun404/cuSZHi_artifact/README.md

-# SC '25 cuSZ-Hi Artifact
+# cuSZ-Hi Artifact

-This detached repo is based on the SC '25 artifacts for continous development.
+This detached repo is based on the artifacts for continous development.

 ## Artifact Setup